shlokamohanty/i-write-sometimes/_posts/2026-07-29-thesis-story-3.md

 ---

-I used to be scared of sleeping alone.
-And then I loved it.
+I am scared of sleeping alone.
+And I love it now.

-I’d wait for hours to pass and often stare at the drawings my friend made on the wall.
-My walls were olive green.
-The window was behind me.
-I could see the moonlight coming in through the sheer curtains.
+I wait for hours to pass and often stare at the drawings my friend made on the wall.
+My walls are olive green.
+The window is behind me.
+I can see the moonlight coming in through the sheer curtains.

-My mom would come check in to see if I was asleep.
+My mom comes to check in to see if I am asleep.
 I’m not.
 I’m pretending to be.
-She would whisper, ‘Shloka,’ to check if I was up.
+She whispers, ‘Shloka,’ to check if I am up.

+Sometimes, I try to look at the sky.
+I see planes go by.
+I look often to find exactly three stars.
+I hate looking at the sky on cloudy days, but I look hard enough and find three anyway.
+I like to see the clouds go over the moon.

-And then, I used to practice handstands.
+And then, I practice handstands.

-I could really feel the black hole as I was upside down.
-There were particles rushing in from my head to the event horizon.
-There were particles evaporating out.
+I can really feel the black hole as I am upside down.
+There are particles rushing in from my head to the event horizon.
+There are particles evaporating out.

-And one day, I twisted my arm while practicing handstands.
+And one day, I twist my arm while practicing handstands.

-Maybe the black hole grew larger then.
+Maybe the black hole grows larger.

 Will my bones break or not?

 ---